 How do I find my seat?

-Severance Hall has four levels with concert seating.
+The Jack, Joseph, and Morton Mandel Concert Hall at Severance has four levels with concert seating.
 Reinberger Chamber Hall is on the Street Level, while seating for the Concert Hall is accessed from the Orchestra Level, Box Level, Dress Circle, and Balcony Levels.
 There are staircases and elevators from the Street Level up to these levels.
 The Ticket Taker who takes your ticket at the door will be able to give you directions.
 If you need additional help, just ask any of the ushers as you enter the seating areas, or speak with any house staff wearing a badge.

 How long will the concert run?